City in the Snow

-Micro-fiction piece published by The Story Seed in response to Cristina Mittermeier’s image.
+Micro-fiction piece (100 words or less) published by The Story Seed in response to Cristina Mittermeier’s image.

 Jeremy said we’d never do it.
 Not in those bikinis, in the cold, Welsh sea.